The Urheimat of the Nostratic Languages

 With the proven presence of the Indo-Iranian people in Eastern Europe Gamkrelidze and Ivanov's statement cannot be embedded in the chronological framework.
 Roamed from the Caucasus to Eastern Europe, they no doubt had to live here for quite some time, and then the speakers, at least, of the Indo-Aryan language had to come to Hindustan, which would be impossible if the Indo-Europeans began to settle in Europe in the IV millennium BC.
 For those times this would be really crazy pace, as it is generally believed that the migration rate was equal to one kilometer per year (ZBENOVICH V.G.
 1989: 183).

-Further studies give us reason to believe that the Indo-Europeans, Türks, and Uralian people appear in Eastern Europe at the beginning of the V millennium BC.
-Thus, we can conclude that the speakers of the Nostratic languages stayed in the Near East at the most until the end of the VI millennium BC.
+Further research gives us reason to believe that the Indo-Europeans appear in Eastern Europe at the beginning of the 5th millennium BC, and the Urals and Turks several centuries later.
+Thus, we can conclude that the speakers of Nostratic languages should have stayed in Western Asia at most until the end of the 6th millennium BC, after which they began to settle in different directions.

 The contradiction in the views of Gamkrelidze and Ivanov does not mean that the Urheimat of the Indo-Europeans was somewhere outside of Asia Minor, as it is understood by some scholars.
 Right, though not in all, have those who speak about two Indo-European Urheimat.
 One is defined in the Near East, and the second in Eastern Europe: